The Skill No One Talks About: Why "Talking to AI" Is Actually a Superpower

 I'm Not a Designer β€” But I'm Great at the Loop

-That's my strength: I'm good at communication
+That's my strength: I'm good at vibe coding.

 I can't always name the aesthetic, but I know exactly what I want once it's on the page.
-And I know how to keep following up until we get closer to the right output.

 With AI, that skill goes from "nice to have" β†’ actual leverage.